Dania School Safeguarding Children in Education: Dealing With Allegations of Abuse Against Teachers & Other Staff Policy

 Allegation made to school

-35 The allegation should be reported to the Head teacher (Sandy Mathewson) immediately unless the allegation is about the Head in which case it should be reported to the Chair of governors (Peter Melbye).
+35 The allegation should be reported to the Headteacher (Christina Bek Larsen) immediately unless the allegation is about the Head in which case it should be reported to the Chair of Governors (Peter Melbye).

 36 If the allegation meets any of the criteria set out in paragraph 1 the Head teacher should report it to the LA designated officer the same day.